 Engineers may provision a role for each application component.
 Then engineers can create an IAM policy that allows the application role to perform only the AWS api actions needed by the application.

 This will keep engineers very busy.
 All the application components are slightly different.
-There are 150 AWS services with more than 3,000 total API actions.
+There are more than 150 AWS services and 6,000 total API actions.
 So there’s a heck of a lot to analyze and understand when you go down that path.

 The good news: AWS starts by denying principals the ability to do anything by default, so you can allow api actions as you need them.

 Some bad news: You need to be careful that API actions are allowed against only the resources relevant to the application.
 You don’t want application A to read or change application B’s data.
 For example, the firewall shouldn’t have access to credit application data.

 A least privilege policy model is definitely possible to achieve, but it requires knowing how AWS evaluates access policies.
 This flowchart depicts AWS’ policy evaluation logic and is reproduced from the IAM docs:

 Each of the five types of AWS security policy are integrated into the access decision making process.
 This is not simple.